Category: Behavior Analytics

 Why claims drop-off feels different

-Most “form abandonment” content assumes checkout or lead-gen. Claims flows have different failure modes and higher stakes:
+Most “form abandonment” content assumes checkout or lead-gen. Claims flows have different failure modes and higher stakes.
+For teams comparing regulated form journeys with online store behavior, session recording for ecommerce can show how shoppers move through product pages, carts, checkout steps, and abandonment points.

 • Document upload breaks (size/type limits, mobile picker quirks, stalled progress states)